 Cleaning, gardening, fixing up, or spending time with the elderly won't show up on a law school class syllabus, but those activities are nonetheless an integral part of CUA Law's long tradition of dedication to service.

-Community Service Day, held on the final day of Orientation Week for the incoming class on August 18, drew an enthusiastic crowd of new students who dispersed out across northeast Washington, D.C., for several hours of volunteerism and fellowship.
+Community Service Day, held on the final day of Orientation Week for the incoming class on August 18, drew an enthusiastic crowd of new students who dispersed out across northeast Washington, D.C., for a day of volunteerism and fellowship.

 The day is intended to emphasize the importance of service and pro bono work that is instilled at CUA Law.
 Community Service Day also introduces students to their new surrounding community and gives students a chance to get to know each other before classes kick off.